Skip to main content

 Why does it always seem like a pounding headache strikes right when your frustration reaches its peak?

-“Because your muscles tense up during the fight-or-flight response, chronic stress can cause tension headaches or trigger migraines in people prone to them,” says Dr. Campbell.
+“Because your muscles tense up during the fight-or-flight response, chronic stress can cause tension headaches or trigger migraines in people prone to them,” says Dr. Bailey.

 5. Anxiety, depression or mood changes

-Beyond the physical effects, stress can also have a big impact on your mental health.
+Beyond its physical effects, stress can also take a toll on your mental health.

-“Studies have shown that unmanaged stress can trigger anxiety, depression, fatigue, difficulty concentrating and irritability,” says Dr. Campbell.
-“It can also lead to unhealthy coping mechanisms like drug and alcohol abuse.”
+“Studies have shown that chronic unmanaged stress can trigger anxiety, depression, fatigue, difficulty concentrating and irritability,” says Dr. Bailey.

 6. Weight gain

-There’s a reason why you reach for mac and cheese or cake whenever you’re stressed.
+There’s a reason you reach for mac and cheese or cake whenever you’re stressed — and once again, the culprit is cortisol.

 “Cortisol can cause cravings for foods rich in fat, sugar and salt.
-This is because our bodies are looking for quick doses of energy to prepare for whatever perceived threat we’re facing,” explains Dr. Campbell.
+This is because our bodies are looking for quick doses of energy to prepare for whatever perceived threat we’re facing,” says Dr. Bailey.
+Over time, elevated cortisol levels can affect metabolism and your body’s ability to regulate insulin.

-Over time, reaching for these comfort foods during stressful situations could become an unhealthy habit leading to weight gain.
+Continuing to reach for comfort foods during stressful situations could become an unhealthy habit that leads to weight gain.

 7. Difficulty sleeping

 You’re too stressed to sleep, so you stay up late.
-But then you’re so tired that you feel even more stressed and stay up later the next night.
+The next night, you’re so tired that you worry about falling asleep and end up staying up late again.
 Sound familiar?

 8. Decreased sex drive